Kiwi Campus: History

 In August 2019, a pilot program in Sacramento was announced.
 In July 2020, the company began service in San Jose.
 And for 2024, they are delivering in more than 30 universities across the United States.
 In April 2024, Kiwi Campus purchased the Taipei-based Auto Mobility Solutions, which specializes in chip manufacturing for robots, citing rising tensions between the US and China.

+In September 2025, it was announced that Kiwibots will be going to the UBC Vancouver campus as part of an innovation partnership with Rogers Communications.
+These bots will act as ambassadors and will help students navigate the bookstore and campus during the new term.